How to calculate the LED Power Supply needed for your LED Strip

 If you are considering using a dimmable LED driver, then there are some further factors you need to take into consideration.

 Many dimmable LED drivers work by varying the amplitude of current being delivered to the LEDs.
 If you are using more than one power supply to power multiple LED strips, then the load on each driver must be matched as closely as possible to each other in order to keep the dimming synchronised.

 As an example, if one supply is loaded to 80% and a second supply is loaded to 50%, the first supply will start to dim once the dimming control is turned down below 80%, but the second supply won’t start to dim until the dimming drops below 50%.
 This difference is visible to the eye.

 If your dimmable LED power supply has a PWM type output, such as the MEAN WELL PWM series, or Power Source TRIAC Dimmable LED Drivers then they will dim evenly regardless of load.
 These LED drivers are stocked in both 12V and 24V models by Power Supplies Australia.

 The following PWM LED drivers are available to order through Power Supplies Australia:

-Power Supplies Australia is on hand to help if required.
-Please do not hesitate to call 1800 632 639 if you have any further questions on selecting the correct LED power supply for your LED strip.
+We are on hand to help if required.
+Please do not hesitate to contact Power Supplies Australia if you have any further questions on selecting the correct LED power supply for your LED strip.